teaser

 • TODO code: calculate_fundamental_matrix

 We have learned the definition and properties of fundamental matrices.
 After implementing Bayer image interpolation, you should implement the eight-point algorithm to find the fundamental matrix.
 Details for the eight-point algorithm is described in the supplementary slides in the provided zip file.
-You can study only the "Eight Point Algorithm: Implementation" slide to implement this task, but "Eight Point Algorithm: Proof" slides in the supplementary material will be helpful if you are interested in optimization methods and detailed proof for the normalized eight-point algorithm.
+You can study only the "Eight Point Algorithm: Implementation" slide to implement this task, but "Eight Point Algorithm: Proof" slides in the supplementary material will be helpful if you are interested in optimization methods and a detailed proof for the normalized eight-point algorithm.

 (c) Stereo rectification

-i) Rectification constraint for fundamental matrices
+ii) Rectification constraint for fundamental matrices

 • TODO code: transform_fundamental_matrix

-Instead of implementing the rectification method itself, we will only validate the mathematical constraint of rectification that should satisfy.
+Now, we will validate the mathematical constraint of rectification that should be satisfied.
 First, you have to recalculate the fundamental matrix between rectified images.
-You have to implement transform_fundamental_matrix so that it compute the funcdamental matrix between rectified images using the original fundamental matrix and \(H\) and \(H'\).
-Then hw3_main.py will automatically report the recomputed fundamental matrix as the following figure (See only the first matrix now. the second one will be explained in ii)).
+You need to implement transform_fundamental_matrix to compute the fundamental matrix between rectified images using the original fundamental matrix and \(H\) and \(H'\).
+At the end of the task (c), The output fundamental matrix between rectified images will be written in the result/fundamental_matrix_rectified_imgs_original.txt.
+You should report this matrix value in your writeup.
+You may also find some constraints of the resulting fundamental matrix.
+Also, write the constraint that fundamental matrices between rectified images satisfy in your writeup.

 (d) Calculate disparity map

-• TODO code: calculate_disparity_map
+• TODO code: compute_cost_volume, filter_cost_volume, estimate_disparity_map

-The final goal of this task is to get disparity map of first image (left image, data/img3.png).
+The final goal of this task is to get the disparity map of first image (left image, data/img3.png).
 In other words, for such point \((x,y)\) in first image, the corresponding point in second image (right image, data/img4.png) is given as:

 \[(x + \mathbf{d}(x, y), y),\]

 The initial cost volume contains a lot of noise due to inaccurate matching values.
-Cost aggregation is a process for removing those noisy values by smoothing it out.
-A naive method for cost aggregation which you have to implement is applying box filter for each cost planes of specific disparity d.
-There can be many other sophisticated method for cost aggregation.
-If you implement one (other than box filter) and explain in your writeup, you can get (upto) +5 extra points.
-The final step is deciding the winning disparity of each pixel by finding optimal cost value at (x, y).
+Cost aggregation is a process for removing those noisy values by smoothing them out.
+A naive method for cost aggregation, which you have to implement, is applying a box filter for each cost plane of a specific disparity \(d\).
+There can be many other sophisticated methods for cost aggregation.
+If you implement one (other than box filter) and explain the difference in your writeup, you can get +5 extra points.

-You can also estimate sub-pixel disparity (you learned in class) from the cost volume, not just selecting the winning disparity.
-If you implement this and explain in writeup, you can get +10 extra points.
-NB, Try sub-pixel disparity estimation AFTER you successfully implement the disparity map computation with full credit (see Rubric and Extra Credit for detail).
+The final step is deciding the winning disparity of each pixel by finding the optimal cost value at \((x, y)\).
+You can also estimate sub-pixel disparity (you learned in class) from the cost volume, not just select the winning disparity.
+If you implement this and explain it in the writeup, you can get +10 extra points.
+NB, Try sub-pixel disparity estimation after successfully implementing the disparity map computation.

-Disparity map evaluation
+iv) Disparity map evaluation

 Writeup